designstem/projects/algorithms/index.md

 # Become an <br /><big><big><big>Algorist!</big></big></big>

-~An introduction to algorithms and generative art/design~
+~A brief introduction to algorithms and generative art/design~

 ##### &nbsp;